RedHat-UX/red-hat-design-system/elements/rh-icon/docs/10-style.md

 ## Theme

 Icons can be used in Red Hat’s brand red, black, and two shades of gray.
 Dark theme uses white instead of black.
+Blue can also be used for interactive icons.
 It’s not recommended to use Red Hat red for UI icons or microns.

 <div class="grid">
   <uxdot-example width-adjustment="208px">